 If you, or a loved one, are elderly and/or very sick, it’s great to use a doctor who can provide home-based care.

 Start the process by asking your doctor if he/she makes house calls.
 If your doctor can’t make house calls, ask for a referral to a practice, program or hospital that can.
 You can also search online – see below for suggestions.

 For occasional house calls.

 On the other hand, if you want an occasional home visit for convenience, or if you are away from home, you can search online (see below) to find a doctor who will come to your home, hotel, or other location.
 Additionally, if you’re traveling, you can also ask the hotel if they have connections to doctors who make house calls for hotel guests.

 Whether you are looking for an ongoing relationship, or need a one-time visit, you might find what you’re looking for online.
 Search for “house call doctor” plus your location to find doctors that provide home-based care in your area.

 Unsurprisingly, as home-based care increases, companies have formed to provide home-based care.
 Some of these companies operate in one geographic region, while others, like those below, operate in multiple US states.

-Importantly, note that your insurance policy may not cover home visits.
-Therefore, I suggest you ask about costs and coverage before you schedule your appointment.
+Importantly, note that your insurance policy may not cover home visits and some agencies don’t accept insurance.
+Therefore, I urge you ask about costs and coverage before you schedule your appointment.

 House calls have some limitations.